MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/credential-guard-manage.md

 |---|---|
 |Operating System|Windows 11 Enterprise 22H2 or Windows 11 Education 22H2|
 |Existing Windows Defender Credential Guard Requirements|Only devices which meet the [existing hardware and software requirements](credential-guard-requirements.md#hardware-and-software-requirements) to run Windows Defender Credential Guard will have it enabled by default.|
 |Virtualization-based Security (VBS) Requirements|VBS must be enabled in order to run Windows Defender Credential Guard.
-Starting with Windows 11 Enterprise 22H2, devices that meet the requirements to run Windows Defender Credential Guard as well as the [minimum requirements to enable VBS](/windows-hardware/design/device-experiences/oem-vbs) will have both Windows Defender Credential Guard and VBS enabled by default.
+Starting with Windows 11 Enterprise 22H2 and Windows 11 Education 22H2, devices that meet the requirements to run Windows Defender Credential Guard as well as the [minimum requirements to enable VBS](/windows-hardware/design/device-experiences/oem-vbs) will have both Windows Defender Credential Guard and VBS enabled by default.

 > [!NOTE]
 > If Windows Defender Credential Guard or VBS has previously been explicitly disabled, default enablement will not overwrite this setting.

+> [!NOTE]
+> Devices that previously had an Enterprise license and are now running Windows 11 Pro 22H2 may have Virtualization-Based Security (VBS) and LsaIso.exe automaticaly enabled if they meet the other requirements for default enablement listed above.
+In this scenario, if you wish to disable VBS and LsaIso.exe, follow the instructions for [disabling Virtualization-Based Security](#disabling-virtualization-based-security).

 ## Enable Windows Defender Credential Guard